 Did you know?
 Winnipeg is among the world's top seven most intelligent communities, according to New York-based Intelligent Community Forum. [ full story ]

 Students who have their secondary education from a British or North American system, or have graduated from an American or Canadian High School or University will be exempt.
-Also, and students from the following countries are exempt from the English Language Proficiency Requirements:
+Also, students from the following countries are exempt from the English Language Proficiency Requirements:

 Students may request a waiver of the English Language Requirement.
 Students must provide supporting documentation to show they meet one of the conditions below: